SuKiN-a/SuKiN-a.github.io/content/about/_index.md

 date = 2021-11-14
 +++

-Hey there!, I'm sukin(i also go by parxevicj sometimes), I'm a student with a passion for low level programming.
+Hey there!, I'm parxevicj(sometimes), I like programming.
+I'm mostly a lurker on the internet, but I do open source some of my code occasionally.